 Read the information leaflet from inside the pack.

 You need to take pregabalin regularly.
-Do not stop taking it unless your doctor tells you to do so.
+Do not stop taking pregabalin unless your doctor tells you to do so.

 Pregabalin can cause you to feel dizzy or sleepy.
 Make sure your reactions are normal before you drive and before you use tools or machines.

 Pregabalin belongs to a group of medicines known as anti-epileptic medicines, although it is prescribed for the treatment of several different conditions.
 You may have been prescribed pregabalin for the treatment of partial seizures, which are a type of epilepsy.
 A seizure is a short episode of symptoms which is caused by a burst of abnormal electrical activity in the brain.
 With a partial seizure, the burst of electrical activity stays in one part of the brain.
 Therefore, you tend to have localised or 'focal' symptoms.
 Pregabalin works by reducing the abnormal electrical activity in the brain.
 It is taken alongside other medicines for epilepsy.

 Pregabalin is also prescribed to treat certain types of long-lasting pain caused by damage to nerves.
 This type of pain, called neuropathic pain, can be caused by a number of different conditions, including diabetes (where it is called diabetic neuropathy) and shingles (where it is called postherpetic neuralgia).

 Pregabalin can also be helpful in treating the symptoms of generalised anxiety disorder (GAD), particularly if other medicines which are more often prescribed for people with this condition are not suitable.
 GAD is a long-term condition where anxiety is a major symptom.

 Some medicines are not suitable for people with certain conditions, and sometimes a medicine may only be used if extra care is taken.
 For these reasons, before you start taking pregabalin it is important that your doctor knows: